nimiq/nimiq-demo/nimiq/README.md

 ```

 ## 🐛 Issues, Bugs and Feedback

-This is an early version of the client code compiled to WebAssembly and as such there can be problems and friction, especially now that more people try it out in more environments than we could ever test ourselves.

 If you encounter issues or you find a bug, please open an issue in our Github at https://github.com/nimiq/core-rs-albatross.